rte-antares-rpackage/js-client-tmpl/README.md

 npm install
 ```

 The repository contains sample scripts for demonstration.
-You should take a llok at them and then remove them:
+You should take a look at them and then remove them:
 ```sh
 rm dist/* src/* test/src/test-* test/test.js
 ```